Once a Gurkha always a Gurkha – Rob’s epic cycle across Nepal

 Former Gurkha Officer and dedicated Trust supporter Rob Abernethy has invoked the true Gurkha spirit while planning his challenge to raise funds for our work in Nepal.

-Cycling the width of Nepal
+Cycling across Nepal

 Rob has decided to tackle the brutal terrain of Nepal in its entirety, by cycling the width of the country.
 Rob will begin his challenge in January 2020 at Darjeeling in India and finish up in Lansdowne India, a distance of around 2,200km.
 The epic journey will take him around 28 days.